KhaliqSalako/north-star/journals/louis_journal.md

 # Louis Journal

+1. 3/1/2022

+   - Today we had another very productive day of coding.
+We got our entire external API working with Google.
+We integrated Google search into our front end, and also integrated a map with our search results that displays the locations of the events for our customers.
+We added some navigation to the website and also added photos based on the location search.

 1. 2/28/2022

    - We had a good day today as far as productivity goes.
 We split up into teams and Kalique and I were able to build out Events details and edit events pages.
 The other team members build out itinerary and create events.
 We got the majority of the pages list views, detail views, and forms completed today.
 The skeleton of the project is complete.  we also got front end links working between all of these pages.
 It is now in good working order.

 1. 2/27/2022